 UNCOVERING EARTH AND SPACE SCIENCE ~ This course provides a hands-on, field-based approach to learning about Earth and Space science.
 Through lectures, demonstrations, and field trips, students will develop a working knowledge of geology, including geologic history, plate tectonics, the hydrologic cycle and how thermal energy transfers throughout Earth’s spheres.
 Also, the solar system and Earth-Sun-Moon complex with be explored.
 Field trips will allow us to explore local natural resources to collect rocks and learn about geologic history and astronomy.

 MANAGING FOR SUSTAINABILITY:ORGANIZATIONAL ECOLOGY~ Organizational ecology examines the relationship between organizations - for-profit and not-for-profit - and nature.
-It envisions an industrial ecosystem in which energy and material use is optimized, wate and pollution are minimized, and there is an economically and environmentally viable role for every product of a manufacturing process.
+It envisions an industrial ecosystem in which energy and material use is optimized, waste and pollution are minimized, and there is an economically and environmentally viable role for every product of a manufacturing process.
 Successful organizations such as Herman Miller, Seventh Generation, Interface Inc., and Henkel will be examined to discover how their business practices foster positive relationship with all of the stakeholders including their natural environment.
 A revised version of this course is also offered as EVST 23200 for three (3) credit hours.
-Also listed as Economics 23210.
+Also listed as ECON 23210.

 Core: Social/Cultural Analysis Meth; Understanding Diversity Home